 Sometimes people will call you about the position but want to provide care in their own home.
-Other people may call that would need to bring their own child with them.
+Other callers might need to bring their child with them.
 You should think about whether or not you would consider these options ahead of time.